The details addressed on this page are:

 One sheet has some separation between a few stamps as the sheets have become brittle

-while another sheet has very gum loss to the four stamps in columns 3 and 4 at the corner of row 6 and 7.
+while another sheet has significant gum loss to the four stamps in columns 3 and 4 at the corner of row 6 and 7.

 Largest multiples - top and lower halves of the sheet.